Sustainability in the Digital Age operates under four main interrelated streams of work:

 We are building networks through convenings such as the CIFAR AI & Society workshop on Sustainability in the Digital Age.

-We are also developing additional convenings through partnerships with UK Research and Innovation and with UN Environment Programme to continue strengthening the international community working in this space.
+We are also developing additional convenings through partnerships with UN Environment Programme to continue strengthening the international community working in this space.

-In partnership with the collaborators, we are developing a dialogue series on Sustainability in the Digital Age (in development).
+In partnership with the collaborators, we are developing a dialogue series on Sustainability in the Digital Age.

 With partners, we set up the Leadership in Environmental and Digital Innovation for Sustainability (LEADS) program to train sustainability leaders in the digital age.

 Policy Standards &

 We are working with partners to advance the enabling conditions for leveraging the digital age for sustainability.
 The Montreal Statement was prepared from discussions held during the CIFAR AI & Society workshop in Montreal, Quebec, Canada, which included participants from multiple sectors and geographies.